FEniCS/dolfinx/demo/pde/navier-stokes/python/documentation.rst

 Note that one may use the time step ``dt`` directly in the form.
 However, by using the :py:class:`Constant
-<dolfin.functions.Constant>` class, we may freely change the size of
+<dolfin.functions.constant.Constant>` class, we may freely change the
-the time step without triggering regeneration of code.
+size of the time step without triggering regeneration of code.

 The next step is now to define the variational problems for the three steps of Chorin's method.
 We do this by defining a pair of bilinear